-Biologic drugs have revolutionized the treatment of many serious and chronic illnesses in the NHS.
-But they are very expensive to develop and manufacture and, as a result, costly for the NHS to provide to patients.
+Biologic medicines have revolutionized the treatment of many serious and chronic illnesses in the NHS.
+However, they are very expensive to develop and manufacture and, as a result, costly for the NHS to provide to patients.
 As the patent protection for a number of leading biologic drugs is about to expire, the race is on within the life sciences industry to develop lower cost versions - known as biosimilars.

 • Why should the life science industry companies bring their clinical trials to the UK?